ohmyzsh/ohmyzsh/README.md

 ## Setup

-`oh-my-zsh` should work with any recent release of [ZSH](http://www.zsh.org), but the minimum recommended version is 4.3.9.
+`oh-my-zsh` should work with any recent release of [Zsh](http://www.zsh.org), but the minimum recommended version is 4.3.9.

 1. Clone the repository.

     `git clone git://github.com/sorin-ionescu/oh-my-zsh.git ~/.oh-my-zsh`

-2. Create a new ZSH configuration by copying the ZSH template provided.
+2. Create a new Zsh configuration by copying the Zsh template provided.

 **NOTE**: If you already have a `~/.zshrc` file, you should back it up with `cp ~/.zshrc{,.orig}` in case you want to go back to your original settings.

     cp ~/.oh-my-zsh/templates/zshrc.template.zsh ~/.zshrc

-3. Set ZSH as your default shell:
+3. Set Zsh as your default shell:

     `chsh -s /bin/zsh`

-4. Start / restart ZSH by opening a new terminal window or tab.
+4. Start / restart Zsh by opening a new terminal window or tab.

 ### Problems?

-If you are not able to find certain commands after switching to *Oh My ZSH*, you need to modify `PATH` in `~/.zshrc`, or better yet, in `~/functions/02.environment.zsh` (may be subject to merge conflicts).
+If you are not able to find certain commands after switching to *Oh My Zsh*, you need to modify `PATH` in `~/.zshrc`, or better yet, in `~/functions/02.environment.zsh` (may be subject to merge conflicts).